If you are looking for the best Dsers Aliexpress dropshipping app alternatives,…

 - With Payoneer, you won’t find any gateway

-- Payoneer’s customer service gets no such glowing acknowledgements from users
+- Payoneer’s customer service gets no such glowing acknowledgments from users

 PayPal Alternatives: Braintree

-Disclaimer: PayPal owns Braintree; however, that has not deterred them from independently taking competition to PayPal.
+Disclaimer: PayPal owns Braintree; however, that has not deterred them from competing independently with PayPal.

-Just like Google Pay, Braintree stores your credit cards, and along with offering recurring billing and a payment gateway Much as Braintree packs personal finance functionality, it works just fine for merchants.
+Just like Google Pay, Braintree stores your credit cards and, in addition to offering recurring billing, provides a payment gateway.
+Much as Braintree packs personal finance functionality, it works just fine for merchants.

 Pros